SatoMichi/SE_CW_Bike_Rental_System/README.md

 **DID YOU READ MY NOTE?** Because I said the exact same thing in my note regarding searchBike().

+Btw, if you have time, we can meet up and try to finish all the works on Tuesday after class if you have time.
+Reply me on vx.

 **11/23:Sato**
  - added toString() to Bike class.